kirokuan/Siamese-Cbow-py3/README.md

     $ ./tokenizeInexFiles.sh /path/to/INEXQAcorpus2013 "*" \
        /path/to/inex_paragraph_output_directory 5 -paragraph_mode

-The penultimate argument (5 in the example above) controls the number of processes to run in parallel.<br>
+The penultimate argument (5 in the example above) controls the number of processes to run in parallel.</br>
 For a further explanation of arguments, run `tokenizeInexFiles.sh` without any arguments.

 The INEX Wikipedia dump comes as one file per Wikipedia page.